 - Replace wrought-iron details, inside and out.
-A lot of older homes have iron porch or stair railings that don’t really mesh with the house’s overall style.
+A lot of older homes have an iron porch or stair railings that don’t really mesh with the house’s overall style.

-- Unpainted pine trim, cabinets and paneling don’t have a modern feel.
+- Unpainted pine trim, cabinets, and paneling don’t have a modern feel.
 Replace or paint unfinished pine wherever it lurks.

 - Add lovely tile to the shower – or even the entire lower half of your bathroom walls.
 This is a simple modern home idea with a big impact, especially if there’s existing tile with a more retro look.
-For flawless installation, hire a reliable handyman.
+For a flawless installation, hire a reliable handyman.

 - Install bigger windows or additional windows.
 This modern home idea is a big project best left to experienced professionals.
 Once the job is finished, you’ll see how the extra light makes your home feel newer and more comfortable.

 Modernizing a home isn’t just about aesthetics; it’s about convenience, function, and safety too.
 You should have it all!